elgw/deconwolf/README.md

 Memory consumption is somewhere between 60 and 70 B per voxel, and drops when tiling is enabled.
 (Some data: 26169630 voxels, VmPeak 1700132 kB gives 65 B per voxel.
 339982580 voxels and VmPeak 19498732 gives 58 B per voxel.

 ### PSF
 PSFs can be generate from ImageJ with a [plugin](http://bigwww.epfl.ch/algorithms/psfgenerator/).
 If the image has N slices, it is recommended that the PSF has 2xN-1 slices.
 Unfortunately that will require a lot of memory and processing out of your machine.
-If the PSF is larger than required it will automatically be cropped.
+If the PSF is larger than needed it will be cropped automagically.

 ## Notes
  * FFTW is self tuning and will perform some tuning every time it presented for a new problem size.
 The result of this tuning is called wisdom and is stored in files like `fftw_wisdom_float_threads_16.dat` by deconwolf (in `~/config/deonwolf/`).
 Do not transfer that file to other machines and expect the tuning to take some time.